 NOTE: It is also important to consider the metals used in the tools themselves.
 For example, beryllium has been associated with several health issues including cancer.
 While exposure to beryllium dust is likely very low with the general use of non-sparking tools, it may be a consideration grinding or polishing the tool itself.

 Both “sparking” and “non-sparking” materials can cause ignition.
 Two types of hazards are associated with tools manufactured of either material:

 Follow the guidelines below to reduce the risk of explosion and fire.

 Follow safe work procedures.
-Always evaluate a job to be done in a hazardous environment (even the simplest one)!
-Use proper tools and equipment that eliminate ignition such as electric motors that can be certified as "explosion proof" for use in most hazardous work locations or non-sparking tools with proper use and maintenance.
+Always evaluate a job to be done in any hazardous environment.
+Use proper tools and equipment that eliminate ignition such as electric motors that can be certified as “explosion proof” for use in most hazardous work locations or non-sparking tools with proper use and maintenance.
 Keep in mind that there are no truly non-sparking tools.
 In any work where flames are used, or sparks are produced, make sure that an explosive atmosphere does not develop.
 Such atmospheres include flammable vapour-air mixtures and organic dust clouds like flour or coal dust.
 Isolation, ventilation and purging are methods of insuring a safe working atmosphere.
 Use explosimeters in the workplace to protect those working in hazardous environments.

 Refer to OSH Answers General Hand Tool Operation for more tips.